-Freelance writer and author of Out of this World: New Mexico’s Contributions to Space Travel and Underground Buildings: More than Meets the Eye
+Freelance writer and author of many books including The Complete Space Buff’s Bucket List, Out of this World: New Mexico’s Contributions to Space Travel and Underground Buildings: More than Meets the Eye

 What made you chose the genre you chose?

 I’ve always enjoyed explaining technical topics to nontechnical people (I started out as a high school math teacher).
 More than half of the magazine articles I’ve written have been in the areas of science, civil engineering, and construction.
 Now and then, I’ll see something unusual and want to find out about it, only to discover there’s no book that tells me what I want to know.
 So I ferret out the information, satisfy my own curiosity, and sometimes decide to write a book that will make the information available to other curious people.

 I get a certain amount of satisfaction just from doing research and assembling it into a book that I hope will be entertaining and informative.
 But the most rewarding part comes when I hear or read comments from people who have read and enjoyed one of my books.
 I often speak to groups about the topics of my books, and I always appreciate the questions and comments that arise from those presentations.
 It’s fun to hear anecdotes from people who have had experiences (directly or through friends or relatives) with space-related projects or with earth-sheltered architecture.

 What are you writing now?